TarasZhere/Apache-Kafka-Wikimedia/README.md

 # Start Kafka
 The consumer and producer are both writen in Java.
 After you cloned the repo you can chose to use `start.sh`.
+⚠️ Make sure docker is running. ⚠️

 ### Requirements
 - [x] Docker